 Housing Program Implementation Status Continue /Modify/Delete service agencies, and housing authority offices.
 Advertisements are placed in local newspapers and publications such as the Korea Times, Sing Tao, and El Mensajero.
 The Contra Costa Consortium has adopted the HUD-mandated Analysis of Impediments (AI) to Fair Housing Choice.
 The AI includes: a comprehensive review of the County's laws, regulations, and administrative policies; an assessment of how those laws affect the location, availability, and accessibility of housing; and an assessment of conditions, both public and private, affecting fair housing choice.
 Eight-year Program Objectives: -Continue to support local non-profit organizations for fair housing counseling and legal services. -Carry out necessary actions to address the impediments to fair housing choice identified in the Al. Funding Source: CDBG Responsible Agency/Dept.: Conservation & Development Timeframe: Complete update to the AI after promulgation of new regulations Program 30: Residential Displacement Program In allocating affordable housing funds, the County assigns priority to projects that do not involve permanent relocation (displacement).
 However, projects involving relocation may be funded if required to eliminate unsafe or hazardous housing conditions, reverse conditions of neighborhood decline, stimulate revitalization of a specific area, and/or accomplish high priority affordable housing projects.
 In such situations, the County monitors projects to ensure that relocation consistent with federal and state requirements is provided.
 Wherever feasible, displaced households and organizations are offered the opportunity to relocate into the affordable housing project upon completion.
-Eight-year Program There is nothing to report during the planning period within the unincorporated county.
+There is nothing to report during the planning period within the unincorporated county.
 The County will continue to monitor for potential displacement and implement this program, including complying with current state law regarding potential displacement.
-Amend and continue Objective: -Prevent permanent relocation to the extent practicable.
+Amend and continue Eight-year Program Objective: -Prevent permanent relocation to the extent practicable.

-Housing Program Implementation Status Continue /Modify/Delete Funding Source: HOME, CDBG Responsible Agency/Dept.: Conservation & Development Timeframe: Ongoing ENERGY CONSERVATION AND SUSTAINABLE DEVELOPMENT Program 31: Residential Energy Conservation Program Contra Costa County is actively involved in regional energy conservation and sustainable development activities.
-It is a member of the Bay Area Regional Energy Network, which Solar permits for roof-mounted residential photovoltaic (PV) systems are available online under the Application and Permit Center web page.
-Instructions for online submittal for expedited review is posted on the County's web page.
-Continue provides rebates and incentives for energy conservation upgrades.
+Housing Program Implementation Status Continue /Modify/Delete Funding Source: HOME, CDBG Responsible Agency/Dept.: Conservation & Development Timeframe: Ongoing ENERGY CONSERVATION AND SUSTAINABLE DEVELOPMENT

+Program 31: Residential Energy Conservation Program

+Contra Costa County is actively involved in regional energy conservation and sustainable development activities.
+It is a member of the Bay Area Regional Energy Network, which provides rebates and incentives for energy conservation upgrades.
 The County is also an East Bay Energy Watch partner.
 Recognizing the hurdles residential property owners face when seeking to install solar panels, Contra Costa is participating in regional efforts to develop guidelines for solar energy retrofit projects.
 The County has begun to streamline the permitting process for solar panels by creating a checklist that includes the required elements to process a permit application.
 Staff are identifying common issues that delay approval.
 Building upon the checklist, staff will develop guidelines for property owners and contractors to streamline the application process. convert